-A new project focussing on Sustainable Oceans, Livelihoods and food Security Through Increased Capacity in Ecosystem research (SOLSTICE), aims to strengthen the ability of the nine Western Indian Ocean nations to address the challenges of sustainable management of marine resources.
+A new project focusing on Sustainable Oceans, Livelihoods and food Security Through Increased Capacity in Ecosystem research (SOLSTICE), aims to strengthen the ability of the nine Western Indian Ocean nations to address the challenges of sustainable management of marine resources.

 Over 100 million people in the Western Indian Ocean (WIO) live within 100 km of the sea, with a significant proportion employed in local fisheries.
 This leaves the region highly dependent on the ocean for economic stability, food security, and social cohesion.
 However, sustainable management of marine resources requires reliable environmental and socio-economic information, which can be difficult and expensive to obtain.

 Key to SOLSTICE is an approach that sees human-natural systems as a whole, integrated entity.
 Led by the UK’s National Oceanography Centre (NOC) the international SOLSTICE project will combine UK expertise in Earth observation, numerical ocean modelling and marine autonomous & robotic systems, with local environmental and socio-economic expertise and knowledge.
 Building on existing regional initiatives SOLSTICE will demonstrate its approach through three case studies which have been identified by local partners as research priorities.

 These include the emerging fishery of the North Kenyan Bank, which is the next frontier for food security of the coastal population; the threats and opportunities of climate change to the small pelagic fisheries in the Pemba Channel, Tanzania and; the ecosystem shifts and unexplained collapse of the South African Chokka squid fishery.

 SOLSTICE will provide the essential support for regional efforts towards sustainable management of these marine living resources.